Wintry Forest – Colours and yarn amounts for my wall hangings

 Hello Spring – Part 4

-Just two more pictures this week – again, not the best quality!
-Again we had a long period of bad weather!
-Sorry!
+There are only two more photos this week – and, once again, they’re not the best quality!
+We’ve had another long spell of bad weather!
+Sorry about that!

 Have fun 💕